James Lawrie

-One of the most promising players to come through the Port Vale youth system in recent years, during the summer of 2009 he picked up interest from top-flight clubs.
-However, he was released by the club in the summer of 2010 after only featuring in a handful of games, and signed with AFC Telford United.
-He was loaned out to Altrincham in 2011, and signed permanently with the club in December that year, and helped the club to win promotion out of the Conference North via the play-offs in 2014.
-He signed with Hednesford Town in June 2017, and then moved on to Nantwich Town 12 months later.
-After three years with Nantwich, he moved on to Witton Albion in October 2021 and then joined Hanley Town in July 2022.
+One of the most promising players to come through the Port Vale youth system in the 2000s, during the summer of 2009, he picked up interest from top-flight clubs.
+However, he was released by the club in the summer of 2010 after only featuring in a handful of games and signed with AFC Telford United.
+He was loaned out to Altrincham in 2011, signed permanently with the club in December that year, and helped the club to win promotion out of the Conference North via the play-offs in 2014.
+He signed with Hednesford Town in June 2017 and then moved on to Nantwich Town 12 months later.
+After three years with Nantwich, he moved on to Witton Albion in October 2021 and joined Hanley Town in July 2022.